sg9090/Repo-1/README.md

 # Repo-1
-today is sunday
+today is sunday.
-and sunday is funday
+sunday is funday